 Provides access to immediate help and supportive resources for young people in crisis through a network of sites sustained by qualified agencies, trained volunteers, and businesses.
 Through a partnership with Terrible Herbst Gaming, the program is available 24-hours a day to any youth in crisis at all Terrible Herbst convenience stores.

 Provides residential and day programming for at-risk youth that are homeless or are at risk of becoming homeless.
 The Youth Center motivates residents towards reaching self-sufficiency by providing the training and skills to further their education, employment, social and life skills.
 The Youth Center is a residential facility for youth ages 16-21.
-The maximum number of youth the Center can house is 62.

 A no-cost education and career technical training program administered by the U.S. Department of Labor that helps young people ages 16 through 24 improve the quality of their lives through career technical and academic training.
 The Job Corps program is authorized by Title I-C of the Workforce Investment Act of 1998.

 A non-profit organization created to mentor, educate and train homeless, pregnant and parenting youth and young adults.
 Southern Nevada Children First takes care of the youths basic necessities like food and shelter while teaching them how to be positive parents and independent adults.
 They are able to assist youth through comprehensive programs and services.

 A volunteer based, non-profit organization dedicated to assisting homeless, abandoned, and at risk youth, ages 12-21, in the Las Vegas Valley.
 Their primary goal is to meet the survival needs of our youth by providing basic necessities in a safe, compassionate environment.
 They provide access to educational, health care, and employment resource services through a drop-in center and by actively collaborating with community partners.